mgree/smoosh/README.md

 # Fetch the submodules

+- The best way to clone this repository is via `git clone --recurse-submodules https://github.com/mgree/smoosh`.
-- Before trying anything, run: `git submodule update --init --recursive`
+- If you didn't use `--recursive` or `--recurse-submodules`, before trying anything, run: `git submodule update --init --recursive`

-If you don't load the git submodules, the libdash and Lem references won't resolve properly.
+If you don't load the git submodules, the libdash and Lem references won't resolve properly---the directories will be empty!

 # How to build it